catalyst-cooperative/pudl/docs/intro.rst

 .. _db-and-outputs:

 ---------------------------------------------------------------------------------------
-Database & Output Tables
+Output Tables
 ---------------------------------------------------------------------------------------

-Tabular Data Packages are archive friendly and platform independent, but, given the size and complexity of the data within PUDL, this format isn't ideal for day to day interactive use.
-In practice, we take the clean, processed data in the data packages and use it to populate a local SQLite database.
-To handle the ~1 billion row EPA CEMS hourly time series, we convert the data package into Apache Parquet datasets that are partitioned by state and year.
-For more details on these conversions to SQLite and Parquet formats, see :ref:`access-datapackage`.

 Denormalized Outputs
 ^^^^^^^^^^^^^^^^^^^^

-We normalized the data to make storage more efficient and avoid data integrity issues, but you may want to combine information from more than one of the tables to make the data more readable and readily interpretable.
+We normalize the data to make storage more efficient and avoid data integrity issues, but you may want to combine information from more than one of the tables to make the data more readable and readily interpretable.
 For example, PUDL stores the name that EIA uses to refer to a power plant in the :ref:`plants_entity_eia` table in association with